RickChauYanChak/Give-Me-Some-Credit/README.md

 # Give-Me-Some-Credit
-Homeworks of Machine Learning for Finance offered by Prof. Jaehyuk Choi, PHBS
+Homeworks of *Machine Learning for Finance* offered by Prof. Jaehyuk Choi at Peking University HSBC Business School.